The siege has been running in full force for over a week now.

 Ottoman troops began to take up their positions along the walls during the first week of April.
 The Sultan himself erected his tent north of the civil Gate of Saint Romanos, near the river Lycus, facing Military Gate of St. Romanos.
 A defensive trench was dug in front of the Ottoman units, and the earth from it was piled on the city side and on top of which a palisade was erected.

 On 6 April the Sultan’s cannon started their bombardment of the city’s defences after the Emperor had turned down the obligatory Islamic offer to spare the lives of the inhabitants if they surrendered.
 The Turkish artillery included a massive cannon cast on Mehmet’s specific orders.
-It was designed for him by an itinerant engineer named Urban who was appointed by the Sultan in 1452.
+It was designed for him by an itinerant engineer named Orban or Urban who was appointed by the Sultan in 1452.
 He may have been either German or Hungarian and was an expert armourer.

 Urban had previously approached the Emperor of the Romans with an offer to design and build cannon for the Empire.
 However, Constantine had to send him away empty handed; the Empire was by that time too impoverished to employ him and could not obtain the required raw materials.
 We know history turns on many small events, in this case a recruiting decision?
 How different might it have been had Urban offered his services elsewhere in Europe and not then to the Ottomans.
 It could be said that the Empire was now in terminal decline at this stage and the outcome was almost inevitable.
 If the Fall had not happened in 1453 it would most likely have occurred sometime in the next few years.